Victims relieved after paedophile priest from Dunedin defrocked

 Victims of a paedophile priest from Dunedin are pleased 50 years of torment has finally come to an end.

-Bishop of Hamilton Steve Lowe yesterday confirmed Fr Magnus Murray had been laicized - or defrocked - by the Vatican, stripping him of his priestly title.
+The Catholic Bishop of Hamilton Steve Lowe yesterday confirmed Father Magnus Murray had been laicised - or defrocked - by the Vatican, stripping him of his priestly title.

 The announcement ended a judicial process running since February last year, and was believed to be just the second time a Catholic priest from New Zealand had been defrocked over sexual offending.

-The move was understood to have been initiated by Bishop Lowe, as Murray - now aged in his 90s and living in an Auckland rest-home - remained part of the Hamilton diocese.
+The move was understood to have been initiated by Bishop Lowe, as Murray - now aged in his 90s and living in an Auckland rest home - remained part of the Hamilton diocese.

 It came 16 years after Murray was convicted in 2003 of offences against four Dunedin boys, dating back to 1958-1972.